 Your next expense is, of course, food.
 According to my friend Anna Hartley, an Australian writer living in Paris, the best way to save money in Paris is to avoid dining in tourist areas.
 "As a rule of thumb, if a restaurant advertises in 16 different languages and the menu is as long as a novel, it's not going to be good quality.
 Even in the super touristy areas (eg, the Latin Quarter) it's possible to find somewhere good just by walking a couple of streets back from the main thoroughfare.
 If you're not sure if you're looking at a quality place, check if they sell "Berthillion" ice-cream— the brand is incredibly picky about who they will deign to supply to so it's a bit of a secret code for good food."

 Paris is a city of ethnicities and eating cheaply on the run is actually possible.
 While a 'tourist' crêpe on the Left Bank may put you back 8 Euros, a falafel sandwich in the Arab or Jewish neighbourhoods will go for a Euro or two.
 Not only that but you can eat a free couscous on weekends!
 That's right - a number of Parisian restaurants offer free meals on Friday and Saturday night, often to the sound of live music.
-You will have to pay for a drink though - but it's cheap Paris travel at its best.
+You will have to pay for a drink though - but it's definitely what you'd call a Paris deal.

 3. Go one better and pack your lunch.

-France is the country where a baguette - a loaf of French bread - costs less than one Euro (a little more in Paris).
-Most supermarkets have huge slabs of paté for 2-3 Euros.
+France is the country where a baguette - a loaf of French bread - costs around one Euro (a little more in Paris).
+Most supermarkets have huge slabs of paté or a chunk of cheese for 2-3 Euros.
 It may not be the healthiest diet, but for a week or two, it certainly is possible.

-Top up your baguette by heading for one of the city's legendary markets to stock up (get there early-ish or brave the crowds).
-Try the Marché d'Aligre near the Bastille, the Marché de Grenelle in the 15th arrondissement (near where I lived decades ago as a student) or for something different, the West African Marché Dejean in the 18th.
+Top up your baguette by heading for one of the city's legendary markets (get there early-ish or brave the crowds).
+Try the Marché d'Aligre near the Bastille, the Marché de Grenelle in the 15th arrondissement (near where I lived decades ago) or for something different, the West African Marché Dejean in the 18th.